 Nathaniel Bisby or Bisbie (1635-1695), was an English divine, son of the Rev. John Bisbie...

 Another 40 words (3 lines of text) are included under the topic Early Busbay Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Busbay family

-to gain this freedom.
+The North American colonies beckoned, with their ample land and opportunity as their freedom from the persecution suffered by so many Clan families back home.
+Many Scots even fought against England in the American War of Independence to gain this freedom.
 Recently, clan societies have allowed the ancestors of these brave Scottish settlers to rediscover their familial roots.
 Among them: Bridget Busby who settled in Boston Massachusetts in 1637; Anne Busby settled in Virginia in 1635; John Busby settled in Delaware in 1682; John Busby settled in Boston in 1637.

 - ^ Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.

 - ^ Williams, Dr Ann.
 And G.H.
 Martin, Eds., Domesday Book A Complete Translation.
 London: Penguin, 1992.
 Print.
 (ISBN 0-141-00523-8)

 - ^ Black, George F., The Surnames of Scotland Their Origin, Meaning and History.
 New York: New York Public Library, 1946.
 Print.
 (ISBN 0-87104-172-3)

 - ^ Bardsley, C.W, A Dictionary of English and Welsh Surnames: With Special American Instances.
 Wiltshire: Heraldry Today, 1901.
 Print.
 (ISBN 0-900455-44-6)